Mario-Mellek/simple_shell/README.md

 ## Features

-- Run commands with their arguments
+- Runs commands with their arguments
+- Runs executable files
 - Handles the PATH
+- Changes directories using `cd`
 - Exit shell with `exit` command or by pressing `Ctrl + D`

 ## Getting Started